skiphansen/panog2_dz22/README.md

 Interestingly the NT68667FG includes a 8031 processor which handles the OSD display for screen adjustments was well as volume and power control.

-The firmware for the NT68667FG appears to be store externally in an 128K I2C flash [chip](./Pm25LV010.pdf).
+The firmware for the NT68667FG appears to be store externally in an 128K SPI flash [chip](./Pm25LV010.pdf).
 There really shouldn't be any need to hack the controller's firmware, but that might be a fun project if someone is interested.